Schummel5/AI-CPS_MS_PS/ReadMe.md

 Authors: MS and PS

-This repository is part of the course: "M. Grum: Advanced AI-based ApplicaGon Systems"
+This repository is part of the course: "M. Grum: Advanced AI-based Application Systems"

 Status: InProgress